RodHowell-Algorithms/Maximum-Subsequence-Sum/README.md

 ## Compiling the Code

-If you wish to modify the code, you will need to download a copy, either by cloning it with `git` or by downloading and decompressing a ZIP archive (see the green "Code" button).
+If you wish to modify the code, you will need to download a copy, either by cloning it with `git` or by downloading and decompressing a [ZIP archive](https://github.com/RodHowell-Algorithms/Maximum-Subsequence-Sum/archive/refs/heads/main.zip).
 To compile the code, assuming you have the [Java Development Kit (JDK)](https://www.java.com/en/download/manual.jsp) installed, enter the following from a command line within the root folder of the project (i.e., the one containing a single subfolder, `edu`):
 <pre>
 javac edu/ksu/cis/maxsum/*.java
 </pre>